Autumn Entertainment Food Gods and Goddesses Lifestyle Sabbat Cooking Seasons & Sabbats

 • Mydia: red mussels steamed in red wine and herb sauce

-• Charcuterie Board: including cheeses, meats, hard-boiled eggs, honey, jams, apricots, olives, etc.
+• Charcuterie Board: including different cheeses, meats, sprats, hard-boiled eggs, honey, jams, apricots, olives, crackers, bread, nuts, etc.

 Remember to serve Hecate first before the rest of your dinner party.
 Out of the utmost respect for the goddess.